 \subsection{Implementation Details}

 As \method is conceptually a sequential search process, the design of \method allows efficient implementation by PyTorch's operators, such that the stopping positions of all layers are directly identified in parallel without explicit looping operations.
-Latency and throughput analyses in Section~\ref{ssec:time} and Appendix~\ref{app:latency} demonstrate that \method matches prior popular KV pruning approaches, with negligible latency overhead and improved throughput compared to the baselines.
+Latency and throughput analyses in Section~\ref{ssec:time} demonstrate that \method matches prior popular KV pruning approaches, with negligible latency overhead and improved throughput compared to the baselines.

 Specifically, the pruning position $i_{\text{prune}}$ can be determined directly by the combination of Torch \texttt{cumulative-sum} and \texttt{where} operators.
-We compute the cumulative square-sum of each element in $A'_{\text{rank}}$, obtained after the initial ranking on $A'$:
+Given the reduced attention matrix after the initial ranking, $A'_{\text{rank}}$, we compute the cumulative square-sum of each element, such that $A'_{cumsum}[i]$ represents the Frobenius Norm of the attention matrix after removing all cache to the right of position $i$ in $A'_{\text{rank}}$:

-such that $A'_{cumsum}[i]$ represents the Frobenius Norm of the attention matrix after removing all cache to the right of position $i$.
-We then divide $||\widetilde{A'_i}||_F$ by $||A'||_F$ to determine the norm difference as in Eq~\eqref{eq:prune}.
+We then divide $||\widetilde{A'_i}||_F$ by the full norm of $A'_{\text{rank}}$ to determine the norm difference as in Eq~\eqref{eq:prune}.
 The torch \texttt{where} operation allows us to directly identify the leftmost position that satisfies the $1\%$ universal threshold, ultimately yielding the set of positions for which the KV cache is called to retain.
 The overall pruning process of \method is further presented in Algorithm~\ref{al}.

-\paragraph{Retaining Bottom Layers} In our experiments, we discovered that the LLM's first two Transformers have a relatively uniform attention distribution, usually requiring to retain most of the cache positions.
-For simplicity and robustness, we always retain all KV cache of the first two layers in our implementation.
-More studies on bottom layers are further provided in Appendix~\ref{app:freeze}.
+\paragraph{Retaining Bottom Layers} Aligned with prior works \cite{DBLP:journals/corr/abs-2406-13035,DBLP:conf/iclr/XiaoTCHL24}, we identify that the LLM's initial layers have a relatively uniform attention distribution, usually requiring to retain most of the cache positions, as early layers are important for semantic understanding \cite{NEURIPS2019_159c1ffe,skean2025layer}.
+For simplicity and robustness, we always retain full KV cache of the first two layers in our implementation.
+We provide more studies on retaining KV cache of bottom layers in Appendix~\ref{app:freeze}.